 After passing by the audiokinetic sculpture, a mesmerizing Rube Goldberg contraption of ramps and balls and spinning gizmos and note-making devices that held our attention for far too long, we ventured into the bird exhibit.
 The kids love birds and can identify many species on sight.
 This was handy as the displays of stuffed birds were left intentionally unlabeled.
 Instead the curators encouraged us to do as we would in the wild and use the resources given to us to figure out the names of the birds.
 In this case, various cards and computer programs throughout the gallery that described each bird.

 In the end, we saw less than a quarter of all there is to see in the museum, but about all that a pack of small children, 7 and younger, could take in, flitting from one display to the next, trying to absorb it all at once.

 But that’s okay because we bought a family membership for the year.
 It costs about the price of one full-price trip for our family, plus comes with a lot of perks, including extra tickets if we want to bring along a guest.
 It’s not cheap, but it’s less than the cost of school tuition and we’re getting a decent science curriculum out of it.
 If we go just a couple of times in the next year, it’s paid for itself and more.

 Plus next time, I want to take the kids to see the giant Van de Graaff generator.
 Homemade lightning never gets old, no matter how many decades they’ve been doing it.

-Yes, AD as in Anno Domini, as in Year of Our Lord, and not the “neutral” academic CE, as in Common Era, as in let’s count from His birth because that’s way everybody’s done it for centuries, but let’s pretend He doesn’t have anything to do with the calendar. ↩
+- Yes, AD as in Anno Domini, as in Year of Our Lord, and not the “neutral” academic CE, as in Common Era, as in let’s count from His birth because that’s the way everybody’s done it for centuries, but let’s pretend He doesn’t have anything to do with the calendar. ↩